-Right now is the time for the Oregon Industrial Hemp Community to unite for healing and work together to ensure a better 2020 season.
-We at Hemp Inc & Hemp University recognize our role in the greater community as good actors and aggregators of education, networking & support for farmers.
-That is why we have chosen to direct our efforts and resources towards acknowledging this extreme moment and help catalyze a movement for Solidarity.
+Right now is the time to unite for regeneration and work together to ensure a better 2020 season.
+We recognize our role in the greater community as good actors and aggregators of support for farmers, entrepreneurs and investors in this field.
+That is why we have chosen to direct our efforts and resources towards acknowledging this turning point and help catalyze a movement for Solidarity and positive changes.

 We are spearheading this fundraiser in collaboration with the Southern Oregon Hemp Co-Op to help aggregate funds to help our industry remain on its feet.
 We would like to raise money to be able to support the efforts of our industry advocates like Courtney Moran of the Oregon Industrial Hemp Farmers' Association, who works tirelessly on behalf of our industry in Salem and Washington.

 The results of this fundraiser will be announced at our January 26 Symposium, which will focus on regrouping and renewing our approach to this industry, proper planning and alignment of resources for the 2020 season.
 Courtney will also update the public on the progress of the fight against prohibitive legislation and rally our energy to unify in the face of adverse legislation.